The European Union (EU) introduced a landmark regulation called the General Data Protection Regulation (GDPR in short)

 When it comes to GDPR, it means that when someone buys one of your products they are in fact contracting with us.
 Their personal data is protected under the GDPR, and we need a lawful reason to pass that data to you.

 We collect buyer data during our checkout process for payment processing and order fulfilment purposes.
 These include name, location, contact details, and billing information.

 Paddle and our sellers have a legitimate interest to use buyer provided data for product fulfilment, order processing, fraud prevention, and product support.
 We will pass buyer data to sellers to enable these use cases, and this does not require additional consent from the buyer.
 It is important that sellers only use buyer data for those scenarios, or they will not be compliant with the GDPR.
 Our seller terms and conditions were also updated to reflect these obligations.

 The buyer can give also us explicit consent to be able to pass information on to you for reasons not covered by legitimate interests.
 The primary use case for our sellers is to collect explicit consent for marketing.
 We made product changes to make this simple, clear, and easy.

 Rules for transferring data outside of the EU haven’t actually changed under GDPR, and whilst we process data outside of the EU, we do so in a way which is fully compliant with EU law.

 During our checkout process buyer data is securely shared with our payment providers.
 These providers are both GDPR and PCI DSS compliant.
 Sharing is necessary to facilitate the payment process.
-In addition, anonymized data is also shared with a number of GDPR compliant fraud monitoring platforms.
+In addition, anonymised data is also shared with a number of GDPR compliant fraud monitoring platforms.